What is your request? Quickly find the information you are looking for. ↓

 But what if my plan fails?
 Will they kick me out immediately?

 Relax.
 Plans can change – for good or for worse.
-Latest when the extension is due, you will have to show as a minimum that you break even and have enough private assets to finance yourself for another year – in spite of your business losses.
+Lastly, when the extension is due, you will have to show, at a minimum, that you break even and have sufficient private assets to finance yourself for another year, despite your business losses.
 However, do not reckon that the authorities will be very happy with such "failure".
-If you cannot explain your negative situation and convince them on a prosperous future, then you will have to expect that they might decline the second extension.
-It is a truism that business income is not always stable, you already invested a lot and worked hard.
+If you cannot explain your negative situation and convince them of a prosperous future, you will have to expect that they might decline the second extension.
+It is a truism that business income is not always stable; you have already invested a lot and worked hard.
 You are generally entitled to at least one renewal.

 §§§